-Remark 1.4.
-(1) Instead of taking all stable, stably embedded A-definable sets, it is possible to take a proper subfamily mathcal S_A with reasonable closure properties. mathcal S-domination that is meaningful even for stable theories.
+Remark 1.3.
+(1) Instead of taking all stable, stably embedded A-definable sets, it is possible to take a proper subfamily S_A with reasonable closure properties.
+S-domination is meaningful even for stable theories.

-(2) One can also replace the single sort Γ with a family of sorts Γ_n , or with a family of parametrized families definable sets \mathcal{G}A , with no loss for the results of the present paper.
+(2) One can also replace the single sort Γ with a family of sorts Γ_n , or with a family of parametrized families of definable sets \mathfrak{G}A , with no loss for the results of the present paper.